Who Invented The Sport Tennis

 The subsequent development of lawn tennis wasn't simply an organic process; deliberate efforts were made to standardize rules and formalize the game.
 The All England Croquet Club (AECC), already a prominent sporting institution, played a vital role.
 By the 1870s, the club, recognizing the growing popularity of lawn tennis, began hosting tournaments, further refining the rules and consolidating the sport’s organization.

 In 1877, the AECC hosted the first Wimbledon Championships, marking a landmark event in tennis history.
 This tournament, initially for men's singles, established a formal competitive framework, attracting players and contributing to the game's standardization.
 The event, still held annually, stands as a testament to the enduring appeal of the sport.
-The standardization of rules across various competitions gradually led to a more unified and globally recognized game.
-The contributions of the AECC in standardizing the rules and organizing competitions solidify their place as pivotal in shaping modern tennis.
+Also, the standardization of rules across various competitions gradually led to a more unified and globally recognized game.
+The contributions of the AECC in standardizing the rules and organizing competitions solidify their place as critical in shaping modern tennis.

 From Sphairistike to Modern Tennis: Key Refinements